 On July 24, 2015, a purported securities class action lawsuit was filed in the United States District Court for the Northern District of California captionedMarkette v.
 XOMA Corp., et al. (Case No. 3:15-cv-3425) against us, our Chief Executive Officer and our Chief Medical Officer.
-The complaint asserts that all defendants violated Section 10(b) the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and SEC Rule 10b-5, by making materially false or misleading statements regarding the Company's EVEGUARD-B study between November 6, 2014 and July 21, 2015.
-The plaintiffs also allege that Messrs.
+The complaint asserts that all defendants violated Section 10(b) the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and SEC Rule 10b-5, by making materially false or misleading statements regarding our EYEGUARD-B study between November 6, 2014 and July 21, 2015.
+The plaintiff also alleges that Messrs.
 Varian and Rubin violated Section 20(a) of the Exchange Act.
-The plaintiffs seek class certification, an award of unspecified compensatory damages, an award of reasonable costs and expenses, including attorneys' fees, and other further relief as the Court may deem just and proper.
+The plaintiff seeks class certification, an award of unspecified compensatory damages, an award of reasonable costs and expenses, including attorneys' fees, and other further relief as the Court may deem just and proper.
 On May 13, 2016, the Court appointed a lead plaintiff and lead counsel.
 The lead plaintiff filed an amended complaint on July 8, 2016 asserting the same claims and adding a former director as a defendant.
-Based on a review of the allegations, management believes that the plaintiffs' allegations are without merit, and intends to vigorously defend against the claims.
+On September 2, 2016, defendants filed a motion to dismiss on October 21, 2016.
+The motion is set for hearing on December 15, 2016.
+Based on a review of the allegations, we believe that the plaintiff's allegations are without merit, and intends to vigorously defend against the claims.
+Currently, we do not believe that the outcome of this matter will have a material adverse effect on our business or financial condition, although an unfavorable outcome could have a material adverse effect on our results of operations for the period in which such a loss is recognized.
+We cannot reasonably estimate the possible loss or range of loss that may arise from this lawsuit.

-On October 1, 2015, a stockholder purporting to act on our behalf, filed a derivative lawsuit in the Superior Court of California for the County of Alameda, purportedly asserting claims on behalf of the Company against certain of our officers and the members of our board of directors, captioned Silva v.
+On October 1, 2015, a stockholder purporting to act on our behalf, filed a derivative lawsuit in the Superior Court of California for the County of Alameda, purportedly asserting claims on behalf of us against certain of our officers and the members of our Board of Directors, captioned Silva v.
 Scannon, et al. (Case No. RG15787990).
-The lawsuit asserts claims for breach of fiduciary duty, corporate waste and unjust enrichment based on the dissemination of allegedly false and misleading statements related to the Company's EYEGUARD-B study.
+The lawsuit asserts claims for breach of fiduciary duty, corporate waste and unjust enrichment based on the dissemination of allegedly false and misleading statements related to our EYEGUARD-B study.
 The plaintiff is seeking unspecified monetary damages and other relief, including reforms and improvements to our corporate governance and internal procedures.
 This action is currently stayed pending further developments in the securities class action.
 Management believes the allegations have no merit and intends to vigorously defend against the claims.
+Currently, we do not believe that the outcome of this matter will have a material adverse effect on our business or financial condition, although an unfavorable outcome could have a material adverse effect on our results of operations for the period in which such a loss is recognized.
+We cannot reasonably estimate the possible loss or range of loss that may arise from this lawsuit.